 - The person who is the chief of the specific unit or division of the organization and is responsible for its performance is called manager.
 In contrast, An individual selected by the shareholders to monitors and regulates the company’s activities, as per the vision of the company.

 - One of the major function of the manager is to lead its subordinates by supervising or instructing them what to do, when to do and by whom it is to be done.
-On the contrary, the managers provide intrinsic leadership and direction to the managers and other senior staff of the company.
+On the contrary, the directors provide intrinsic leadership and direction to the managers and other senior staff of the company.

 - While a manager belongs to middle-level management, director belongs to top-level management.